 Q-4) On the basis of quantum numbers, justify that the sixth period of the periodic table should have 32 elements.

 Ans.)
-In a periodic table containing elements, a period shows the value of principal quantum number (n) for the furthest shells.
-Every period starts with the filling with the principal quantum number (n).
-And n’s value for the 6th period is equal to 6.
+In a periodic table containing elements, a period shows the value of a principal quantum number (n) for the outermost shells.
+Every period starts with the filling of the principal quantum number (n).
+The value of n for the 6th period is equal to 6.
 Now, for n = 6, the azimuthal quantum number (l) can have “0, 1, 2, 3, 4” values.

-As indicated by Aufbau’s rule, electrons will be added to various orbitals according to their increasing energies.
-Here, the 6d subshell is having much higher energy than the energy of 7s subshell.
+According to Aufbau’s principle, electrons are added to various orbitals in order of their increasing energies.
+Here, the 6d subshell is having much higher energy than the energy of the 7s subshell.

-In the sixth period, the electrons can occupy in just 6s, 4f, 5d, and 6 p subshells.
-6s is having 1 orbital, 4f is having 7 orbitals, 5d is having 5 orbitals, and 6p is having 3 orbitals.
-In this way, there are a sum of 16 (1 + 7 + 5 + 3 = 16) orbitals accessible.
-As indicated by Pauli’s exclusion, one orbital can only accommodate at max 2 electrons.
+In the sixth period, the electrons can be filled in only 6s, 4f, 5d, and 6p subshells.
+6s has 1 orbital, 4f has 7 orbitals, 5d has 5 orbitals, and 6p has 3 orbitals.
+Hence, there are a sum of 16 (1 + 7 + 5 + 3 = 16) orbitals available.
+As per Pauli’s exclusion principle, each orbital can accommodate a maximum of 2 electrons.

-Subsequently, the 6th period of period table ought to have 32 elements.
+Thus, the 6th period of the periodic table should have 32 elements.

 Q-5) In terms of period and group where would you locate the element with Z =114?

 Ans.)
-Elements whose atomic number is from Z = 87 to Z = 114 are available in the seventh period of periodic table.
-Therefore, the element having Z = 114 is available in the seventh period in periodic table.
+Elements with the atomic numbers from Z = 87 to Z = 114 are present in the seventh period of the periodic table.
+Therefore, the element with Z = 114 is present in the seventh period of the periodic table.

-In the seventh period, initial 2 elements with Z = 87 and Z= 88 are the elements of s-block and the following 14 elements except Z = 89 i.e., those from Z = 90 to Z = 103 are elements of f – block, and next 10 elements from Z = 89 and Z = 104 to Z = 112 are elements of d-block, next the elements from Z = 113 to Z = 118 are elements of p-block.
-In this manner, the element Z = 114 is the 2nd element of p-block in the seventh period of the periodic table.
+In the seventh period, first 2 elements with Z = 87 and Z= 88 are s-block elements, the next 14 elements except Z = 89 i.e., those with Z = 90 to Z = 103 are f – block elements, and next 10 elements with Z = 89 and Z = 104 to Z = 112 are d-block elements and the elements with Z = 113 to Z = 118 are p-block elements.
+Hence, the element with Z = 114 is the second p-block element in the seventh period.
+Thus, the element with Z = 114 is present in the seventh period and fourteenth group of the periodic table.

 Q-6) What is the atomic number of element keeping in mind both the cases given below;

-- Element is in 3rd period of periodic table.
+- Element is in 3rd period of the periodic table.

-- Element is in 17th group of periodic table.
+- Element is in 17th group of the periodic table.